YondernautsGames/NeoFPS_HighlightPlus/README.md

 ## Installation And Use
 Simply import Highlight Plus into a NeoFPS project and grab the **InteractiveObjectHighlightPlus** script from this repository.

+> [!WARNING]
+> Do not place the integration folder or the script file inside the NeoFPS asset folder structure.
+If you do this then the script will be picked up by the NeoFPS assembly definition, which will limit what other scripts within the project it has access to.
+For more information on assembly definitions, see [the Unity Manual](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html).

 Highlighting an object requires 3 steps.
 Firstly, you need to add the **Highlight Effect** component to the geometry object that you want to highlight.
 Next, add the **InteractiveObjectHighlightPlus** component to the object with the **InteractiveObject** component or a component that inherits from it (such as the multi-item pickup).
 Lastly, drag the **Highlight Effect** component onto the property in the **InteractiveObjectHighlightPlus** and that's it.

 #### Demo Scene